Oranix/GUI-Automation-Tool-using-TestStack.White-for-WPF-apps/README.md

 An automated testing framework for desktop GUI applications, built in **C#** to simplify and accelerate regression testing of WPF/WinForms applications.
 Designed for developers and QA engineers looking to improve testing accuracy and reduce manual effort.

+Software Version: 01.06.05

+This automation framework is developed and validated for PRO MAX Software Version 01.06.05.
 ---

 ## 🚀 Features